Describe The Shape Of A Distribution

 Right-Skewed (Positively Skewed)

 In a right-skewed distribution, the tail is longer on the right side.
-This means that there are more values clustered on the left side, with a few extreme values extending to the right.
+Put another way, there are more values clustered on the left side, with a few extreme values extending to the right.

 Key characteristics of a right-skewed distribution: